Fellows Program Curiculum

-Fellows spend the day creating a Cohort (Team Building), selecting their Board Internships & Class Community Engagement Projects, Understanding their DISC Personality Styles, and completing a High Tower Course.
+Fellows spend their time creating a Cohort (Team Building), selecting their Board Internships, understanding their DiSC Personality Styles, and completing a High Tower Course.

 Leadership is not a title or position.
 Community leaders often need to mobilize others without having authority over them.

 Authenticity is an in-depth process of self-awareness, self-acceptance, self-development, and self-assertions.

 Leaders must learn to discern and articulate their personal purpose as well as the moment-to-moment situational purposes that arise.

 January 18: Advocacy

 To effect change, leaders must make their case for a cause in a way that engages others in order to bring about needed results.

 Resilient leaders have the capacity to bounce back when things become challenging, allowing them to endure.

 March 21: Community-Building